RCGP Northern Ireland

 The current work of the Committee includes

-- The development of a Model Practice Framework as part of the 10 Year Strategy with the British Medical Association Northern Ireland
+- The promotion of the recently published Model Practice Framework as part of the 10 Year Strategy

 - The review and subsequent rollout of the RCGP Out of Hours Accreditation in the Republic of Ireland in partnership with the Irish College of GPs